 There are some obvious pros and cons of living in Chicago, but you don’t really know unless you’ve lived there for a while.

-Chicago isn’t just my hometown.
-I boomeranged back to where I came from after college, left, then returned for a while with my then-boyfriend Brian.
+Can you believe there are bloggers out there who will wax on and off about what it’s like to live here after a single visit?
 They blow in, eat their deep dish, sit in traffic, and claim to know the place.

 If you’ve experienced a bad Chicago winter followed by a bad Chicago spring, you are stronger for it.
 I used to laugh at girls in San Diego in their fuzzy boots when the temperature dipped to the low 60s.

-Then I pulled my blanket up over my ears while I was shivering on the couch because Southern California did quite the number on me.
 I may not own those same fuzzy boots, but I have acclimated to mild weather year-round, thus making me a wuss when I’m somewhere that’s experiencing real winter.

 It’s sad.